 You can obtain healthy sources of protein without high levels of saturated fat.
-For example, soybeans, nuts and whole grains provide protein without much saturated fat and offer plenty of healthful fiber and micronutrients as well.
-If you're looking for yet another great way to obtain healthy protein, vegetable sources of protein found in Herbalife's Formula 1 shakes, are high quality and have lower calorie levels with virtually no added fat.
-Herbalife® products personalize your daily protein intake to match your body's needs.
-With a variety of shakes and snacks, Herbalife's weight-management program helps you build or maintain lean muscle while providing healthy weight-management support.
+For example, soybeans, nuts and whole grains provide protein without much saturated fat and offer plenty of healthful fibre and micronutrients as well.
+Another great way to obtain healthy protein is from the vegetable sources of protein found in Herbalife's high quality Formula 1 shakes.
+Herbalife products may assist you in personalising your daily protein intake to match your body's needs.
+Herbalife's nutritional products may help you build or maintain lean muscle while providing healthy weight-management support.